cns-iu/cns-pubvis/README.md

 ## Credits

-mav-pub is developed at the [Cyberinfrastructure for Network Science Center at Indiana University](http://cns.iu.edu/)
+cns-pubvis is developed at the [Cyberinfrastructure for Network Science Center at Indiana University](http://cns.iu.edu/)